MAIF/otoroshi/manual/src/main/paradox/how-to-s/working-with-eureka.md

 curl 'http://eureka-client-next-gen.oto.tools:8080/port`'
 ````

-If everything is working, you should get the port 8085 as the response.

-The setup is working as expected, but we can improve him by scaling our eureka client.
+If everything is working, you should get the port 8085 as the response.The setup is working as expected, but we can improve him by scaling our eureka client.

 Open a new tab in your terminal and run the following command.